matthiasdebernardini/dots/README.md

 ## setup

 I am [managing my dotfiles](https://www.atlassian.com/git/tutorials/dotfiles) on macOS [alacritty] to SSH into an Ubuntu shell [fish + tmux + neovim].
 This setup is aimed at trying to develop C, python, JS, Go and rust code and administer linux boxes.
-I use Alacritty `brew cask install alacritty` because it has better colors, renders noticeably faster and is easier to configure than iTerm2 on an Apple Retina display.
+I use Alacritty because it is easier to configure than iTerm2, renders noticeably faster and has better colors on an Apple Retina display.
 I was also having problems with scrollback on iTerm2 (with tmux) where I got it working like I wanted but then I changed something and was unable to find how to change it back in the settings (of which there are a million).
 I finally got everything working like I wanted on alacritty where I felt like I was actually in control of the (yaml) configuration.
+Theres a link for how to migrate from iTerm2 to Alacritty in projects.

 I use Ubuntu instead of Debian because I've found it to have better out-of-the-box defaults (for building things) and becuase you can download a pubkey from Github during installation with Ubuntu Server (>=18.04).
 I will probably have a branch for Debian soon that accomplishes this.